All Episodes

 It would not be wise policy.

-And as a wise attorney general, I would not wish to be involved in it.
+And as a wise Attorney General, I would not wish to be involved in it.

 Then it turns out he actually did do it.

-He did it, he signed these things himself.
+He signed these things himself.

-The uh he he signed off on he signed off on the subpoenas himself.
+He signed off on the subpoenas himself.

-I'm woo whoo, boy, no may no way, man, I'm not getting mixed up with it.
+I'm not getting mixed up with it.

 He actually signed off on it.

-Uh and the first two judges say, Well, look, you need to let the guy know about this.
+And the first two judges say, well, look, you need to let the guy know about this because James Rosen isn't a criminal.

 He's not someone who's hiding.

-He he's a he's on national television every night of the week.
+He's on national television every night of the week.

 He's not someone who's a flight risk or anything like that.

-He's holding down a big time job at Fox News.
+He's holding down a big-time job at Fox News.

 And only the third judge is prepared to sign off on this thing.

-So this is this is Eric Holder now.
+So this is Eric Holder now.

-This is is is anything Eric Holder says about anything true?
+Is anything Eric Holder says about anything true?

 They've admitted it.